 Pros:

-Speed – The main knob on a ball head can be quickly loosened and tightened for fast adjustments to camera position.
+Speed is the ball head’s greatest strength.
+The main knob can be quickly loosened and tightened for fast adjustments to camera position.
 With a good ball head you’ll also be able to use varying degrees of tension, which will allow you to move the camera without always needing to fully loosen and tighten the head.
+This tension control becomes invaluable when you’re tracking a moving subject or need to make quick compositional changes between shots.

-Versatility – It’s this reason which makes ball heads so common.
+Versatility is the reason ball heads are so common among photographers.
 For any photography which does not require pinpoint accuracy, a ball head can be very useful.
 If your subject is moving then you can simply loosen the knob and freely move the camera in any direction you want, while still reaping some of the benefits of being on a tripod.
-If you then find a shot that needs a locked off positon, you can quickly tighten the head.
-I’ve used a ball head for portraits, headshots, family photography, wildlife, product photography (in a pinch).
+If you then find a shot that needs a locked off position, you can quickly tighten the head.
+I’ve used a ball head for portraits, headshots, family photography, wildlife, and product photography (in a pinch).

 Cons:

-Precision – if precise movements with small adjustments will be necessary, a ball head may not suit your needs.
+Precision can be a challenge with ball heads.
+If precise movements with small adjustments will be necessary, a ball head may not suit your needs.
 While lots of the more expensive heads will not sag very much after you tighten the head, many do.
-As a result, ball heads are not generally the choice of product or interior photographers.
+This slight movement that occurs as you lock down the ball can throw off a carefully composed frame.
+As a result, ball heads are not generally the choice of product or interior photographers who need their compositions exact to the millimeter.

-Weight bearing – For the majority of circumstances this won’t be an issue, especially if you purchase something expensive like the BH-55 pictured above by Really Right Stuff – That’s a tripod head I have drooled over for some time.
+Weight bearing can be a concern depending on your gear.
+For the majority of circumstances this won’t be an issue, especially if you purchase something expensive like the BH-55 pictured above by Really Right Stuff.
+That’s a tripod head I have drooled over for some time.
 However, if your budget won’t stretch that far then you may run into issues when using heavier kit at more extreme angles.
 Ball heads can take a lot of weight but if they’re not good quality, you may get some movement at particular angles with heavy lenses.

 The Pan And Tilt Head